Superb-Man/Superb-Man/README.md

 - 💻 I ~like~ **love** coding
-- 🔭 I’m currently working on building a personal website using sveltekit
+- 🔭 I’m currently working on nothing
-- 🌱 I’m currently perfecting my skills with svelte and MVVM Architecture.
+- 🌱 I’m currently perfecting my skills with svelte and MVM Architecture.
 - 💻 I’m looking foward to complete a fully image generated State-machine solver
  ### Connect with me: